 8 Ways to Celebrate Valentine's Day When You're Engaged or Newly Married

-The average engagement is 14 months, so you might only experience one or two Valentine's Days before you're married.
-Why not take advantage of the chance to celebrate the most romantic day of the year as an engaged couple?
-You can spend Valentine's Day with your spouse-to-be the same way you always do, but if you're looking for something a bit different, here's the engaged couple's guide to enjoying Valentine's Day.
-Tip: Spend this day focusing on your love for each other and not on wedding planning, writing thank-you notes or anything else that happens to feel stressful.
-If there's any day you should take off from the nitty-gritty details of linens and boutonnieres, this is it.
+Why not take advantage of the chance to celebrate the most romantic day of the year when it feels even more romantic than usual?
+You can spend Valentine's Day with your partner the same way you always do, but if you're looking for something a bit different, here's the engaged or newly married couple's guide to enjoying a very special Valentine's Day.
+(Tip: Spend this day focusing on your love for each other and not on wedding planning, writing thank-you notes or anything else that happens to feel stressful.
+If there's any day you should take off from the nitty-gritty details of linens and stationery, this is it.)

 1. Celebrate like the day you got engaged.

-Okay, no has to get down on one knee, but you could return to the restaurant, park or hilltop where your proposal happened and pop some champagne for old times' sake.
+Okay, no one has to get down on one knee, but you could return to the location where that special proposal happened and pop some champagne for old times' sake.

 2. Start a new Valentine's Day tradition.

 Maybe while you were dating you always went to the movies on Valentine's Day, or you skipped the 14th and had a romantic dinner together the day after.
 If you're feeling like your Valentine's Day plans are stuck in a rut, this is your chance to start something new you can carry into your marriage.